A flash sale email brings a spike in clicks, yet revenue barely moves. The real lift often comes from a different email type sent at a precise moment.

 Measure performance by stage so your decisions stay precise.
 Each part of the funnel needs different metrics to show progress.

-Metric Focus By Stage: For insight into the five key elements of an effective email, see this guide.
+Metric Focus By Stage: For insight into effective email marketing campaigns, see this guide.

 - Awareness, signup rate, welcome open rate.